Do you need a Fraud Waiver?

 You may if you, by fraud or willful misrepresentation of a material fact, have sought to procure, or have procured a visa, other documentation, or admission into the US or other benefit under US immigration laws.

 You may have omitted certain information on a previous application for a visa or a green card.
 You may have failed to reveal that you were married.
 The possibilities are endless.
 Fraud is lifetime bar to being admitted to or remaining in the US.

 I-601 Fraud Waivers

-The government may waive your fraud if your spouse or parent is a US citizen or a green card holder.
-However, you need to show that if you were not granted a fraud waiver, these relatives would suffer extreme hardship.
+However, the government may waive your fraud if your spouse or parent is a US citizen or a green card holder, and if you were not granted a waiver, these relatives would suffer extreme hardship.
 Note that fraud waivers are more limited than section 212(h) criminal waivers.
 Unlike 212(h) waivers, in deciding fraud waivers, hardship to your children is not considered.

 Read More Reviews

 How Do You Apply for a Fraud Waiver?

 In order to apply for a fraud waiver in the US, you need to submit form I-601 and extensive documentation to the USCIS, or if you are in removal proceedings, to the Immigration Judge.
 If you applying abroad, submit these materials to the US Embassy or Consulate where your interview takes place.